Tzhuraveel/crm-backend/README.md

 ```http
   POST /auth/login
 ```
 Now you are able to use other endpoint.
-Other endpoints described here [SWAGGER](http://localhost:5000/api/doc/#/)
+Other endpoints described here http://localhost:5000/docs

+>Please note that to access the swagger, you need to use the port on which the application will be launched.

 # Collection